darrencruse/pong-world-racket/README.md

 Now you simply bring up your favorite browser, use File->Open and open the file pongsong/build/pong-world.html.

 You should find the pong game playing in your browser (minus the nice looking "gamepad" graphics at the bottom), and minus sound.
-Whalesong doesn't currently support sound, which is to say the whalesong has yet to sing, but I'm sure it will someday :).
+Whalesong doesn't currently support sound, which is to say the whalesong doesn't sing, but I'm sure she will someday :).

 To enable sounds in the other versions read on...